 In addition, your company may also delegate the administrative functions of the plan to PCS.
 This includes the regulatory compliance, tax filings, and notifications required by law.

-This delegation shifts your company’s role from being an investment and legal expert to acting as a manager who monitors the investment and legal experts, which greatly reduces the company’s liability for the plan.
+This delegation shifts your company’s role from being an investment and legal expert to acting as a manager who monitors the investment and legal experts, which greatly reduces your liability for the plan.

 Typically, the plan sponsor (your company) legally makes the investment choices for the plan, functions as a prudent investment expert, and ensures regulatory compliance.
 This means your company retains full liability for any potential problems even when you have an adviser on the plan.

-The reason for this is most plan advisers are actually legally sales representatives of their company.
+The reason for this is most plan advisers are actually legally sales representatives of their company, and therefore cannot take on a fiduciary role.
 Plan providers often offer a menu of proprietary insurance or mutual fund products, and may offer recommendations (not advice) from a non-fiduciary advisor, but your company is still fully liable.
 Many companies believe they have delegated their fiduciary responsibility to an outside company but in reality have not.